-Need a quick and easy almond flour cookie recipe that is also perfect for the Holiday season?
-These easy almond flour cookies combine almond flour, chocolate chips, butter, and a touch of peppermint to make them a chocolatey, brownie, fudgy cross that is so moreish.
-They also just happen to be gluten-free (and can easily be made dairy-free with one easy substitution)!
+Need a quick and easy almond flour cookie recipe that is perfect for the Holiday season or all year round and will satisfy any sweet tooth?
+These easy almond flour cookies combine simple ingredients like almond flour, chocolate chips, butter, and a touch of peppermint to make them a chocolatey, brownie, fudgy cross that is so moreish.
+Leaving you with gluten-free cookies that can easily be made dairy-free and/or egg-free with simple substitutions!

 I just love the combination of chocolate and peppermint together!
-Try it in this Creamy Homemade 4 Ingredient Peppermint Chocolate Sauce.
-Why not try another Holiday-themed cookie with these moreish Crispy Gingersnap Cookies Without Molasses.
+Next time try it in this Creamy Homemade 4 Ingredient Peppermint Chocolate Sauce.
+Why not try another Holiday-themed healthy cookie recipe with these moreish Crispy Gingersnap Cookies Without Molasses.

 Easy Chocolate Peppermint Almond Flour Cookies

-These cookies are really easy, and use only a handful of pantry staples (if almond flour is a pantry staple for you....and seeing as you are on an almond flour cookie recipe I am guessing it is).
+These cookies are really easy and use only a handful of pantry staples that can be easily found at most major grocery stores.
+That is if almond flour or almond meal is a pantry staple for you....and seeing as you are on an almond flour cookie recipe I am guessing it is.

 You are going to need:

-- almond flour: see tip below for making your own;
+- almond flour or almond meal: see tip below for making your own;

-- cocoa powder: I love to use Pana organic dark chocolate powder as it is rich and flavoursome, but use your favourite cocoa powder.
+- cocoa powder: I love to use Pana organic dark chocolate powder as it is rich and flavorsome, but use your favorite cocoa powder.
 Whether you choose sweetened or unsweetened will change the nutritional information and level of sweetness in the cookies, so keep this in mind;

 - chocolate chips: just like the cocoa powder above, choose chocolate chips that align with your way of eating.
 I tend to use Noshu chocolate chips which are free from refined sugars, but choose whatever works for you.
 Once again, keep in mind that this will change the nutritional information and sweetness level of the cookies;

-- butter (you can sub in some coconut oil if you would prefer the cookies to be dairy-free, however after multiple tests I can assure you that the texture works out a lot more fudgy with butter);
+- butter (you can sub in some coconut oil or vegan butter if you would prefer the cookies to be dairy-free, however after multiple tests, I can assure you that the texture works out a lot fudgier with butter);

 - Optional: melted white chocolate & your sprinkles of choice (or add some crushed candy canes for extra pops of peppermint).